HOW TO JOURNAL

 When I first started journaling I wasn’t too sure how to start or what to write about, so I broke the ice by writing a few quotes I wanted to remember and pieces of advice I had received.
 A blank journal can feel a little intimidating.
 Once you start it gets much easier.
 I like to leave the very first page blank or use this for a quote / mantra for the year.

 Writing down your goals can be a nice and easy place to start.
 Or simply 'things you'd like to experience'.
-Last year I wrote a list of things I'd like to do more of.

 Is it a daily ritual?